SUGAM2001/Python-for-Bioinformatics/README.md

 # Python for Bioinformatics

-I actively update the code daily in the 'Python for bioinformatics repository to ensure it remains current and effective.
+I update the code daily in the 'Python for bioinformatics repository to ensure it remains current and effective.

 # Tutorials